-Romy Gill MBE preparing dinner at launch of ‘Migrations: all our voices’
+Romy Gill MBE prepares dinner at launch of ‘Migrations: all our voices’

-Romy Gill MBE will prepare dinner on 17th June 2019 at the launch of Migrations: all our voices, the Oxford Cultural Collective’s new series of events which will celebrate cultural difference as a positive and defining characteristic of British food culture.
+Romy Gill MBE prepared a sensational dinner on 17th June 2019 at the launch of Migrations: all our voices, the Oxford Cultural Collective’s new series of events which will celebrate cultural difference as a positive and defining characteristic of British food culture.

-The launch will be held at Carousel, London’s creative hub that is home to an ever-changing line-up of guest chef collaborations, workshops, exhibitions and events.
+The launch was held at Carousel, London’s creative hub that is home to an ever-changing line-up of guest chef collaborations, workshops, exhibitions and events.

 Here, Romy shares her personal story and explains why she is backing the Oxford Cultural Collective’s efforts to promote cultural understanding.